094459/newsletter-oss-projects/README.md

 **s3-presignedurl-staticips-endpoint-with-cdk**

 [s3-presignedurl-staticips-endpoint-with-cdk](https://github.com/aws-samples/s3-presignedurl-staticips-endpoint-with-cdk) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)

+**sample-agentic-attack-tree-generator**

+[sample-agentic-attack-tree-generator](https://aws-oss.beachgeek.co.uk/4na) is an AI-powered threat modeling platform built on Strands Framework.
+It automatically generates comprehensive attack trees from your project documentation and threat models, mapping them to MITRE ATT&CK techniques with actionable mitigation strategies.(#217)

 **sample-code-for-a-secure-vault-using-aws-nitro-enclaves**